 WILLIAM MARSH.
 The earliest record of his name that has appeared so far is an entry for insurance cover of £1,500 in 1774 where he is described as ‘upholder … near Charles Street in Mount Street’.
-He is also listed as cm and u among the subscribers to Thomas Malton's Complete Treatise on Perspective, 1775 and seems to have acquired aristocratic clients early in his career since he supplied the Hon.
+He is also listed as a cabinet maker and upholsterer among the subscribers to Thomas Malton's Complete Treatise on Perspective (1775) and seems to have acquired aristocratic clients early in his career since he supplied the Hon.
 Mrs Howard, mother of Lady Petre, with new upholstery work for two screens in 1777.
 His bankruptcy probably prompted his partnership with George Elward which is first recorded in rate books in 1785.

 ELWARD & MARSH; ELWARD, MARSH & BAILEY; ELWARD, MARSH & TATHAM.

 Although it is not certain just where in Mount Street the partnership began, it was Elward's premises at no. 14 which were given in trade directories as the firm's address from 1790, changing to 13 Mount Street, Grosvenor Square in insurance records when a dwelling house with warehouse in the yard behind and the contents were insured for a total of £5,800.
 This address remained the same for the firm through all subsequent changes of partnership up to 1840.

 Elward & Marsh were joined by Edward Bailey in 1793 and by Thomas Tatham in 1798.
 The firm was then known as Elward, Marsh & Tatham until 1803 when Elward is no longer listed in trade directories.